npxrc/HourSync/README.md

 \*: ChatGPT sidebar coming in a future update (because the WebView element doesn't show for some reason)

 # Disclaimer
 I (Neil Patrao, npxrc, or any other aliases) am not responsible for any misuse of this application.
 Any misuse that could happen, such as spamming requests, is not a result of a fault with the app, rather a fault with the district's portal.
-This app simply interfaces with If there are security vulnerabilites with the server, it is not my responsibility to fix.
+This app simply interfaces with the portal.
+If there are security vulnerabilites with the server, it is not my responsibility to fix.
 Always be responsible online.

 ---
 Humans!
 Disregard the following.